jasonterando/configuration-validator/README.md

 If you need to create a configuration validation file from scratch, you can run ```composer config-save-template``` which will create a definition file, based upon the application's current configuration, that you can refine and include with your module/library.
 Note that this file will include _all_ application configuration, so you will want to remove entries that aren't required by your specific module, and likely set some types, before moving the file to your module's folder.

+Both of the Composer scripts shown above can be run with the ```debug``` argument to provide more information about what files are being accessed.

 ### CI/CD Integration
 During deployment, after installing/updating configuration files, run ```composer config-validate``` to validate the configuration.
 Any exit code other than zero should be treated as a failure and stop the deployment.